philipsens/TennisBallBot/README.md

 * Change workdir to the webapp folder `cd raspberry/webserver/webapp`.

-* Create an envoroment file `cp .env.example .env.local`.
+* Create an environment file `cp .env.example .env.local`.

 * Fill in the api uri, this should be the ip of the raspberry pi + `/api/` note the railing slash.